Lyapunov exponents in a Sachdev-Ye-Kitaev-type model with population imbalance in the conformal limit and beyond: The four-point function

 Finally, note that Eq.~\eqref{eq:conv_form} can be thought of as an eigenvalue problem for the ansatz $f_{\alpha\beta}(\omega)$ in frequency space $\omega$ with a block structure $\alpha,\beta$ due to the different kernel matrix blocks according to \begin{widetext}

 \end{widetext} On the finite frequency grid, the convolution operations naturally translate to matrix multiplications.
 For a solution of $f_{\alpha\beta}$ to exist, the matrix operator needs to have $1$ as its largest eigenvalue~\cite{stanford_many-body_2016,maldacena_comments_2016,gu2019relation}.
-This is equivalent to saying that Eq.~\eqref{eq:Lyapunov_Ansatz} is the correct form for the late time behavior of the OTOC, and the Lyapunov exponent is thus fixed uniquely and the same for all matrix elements.
+This is equivalent to saying that Eq.~\eqref{eq:Lyapunov_Ansatz} is the correct form for the late time behavior of the OTOC, and the Lyapunov exponent is thus fixed uniquely.